cloin/Hello-NeMo-Guardrails/README.md

 python topical.py
 ```

-## Running with NVIDIA NIM
+## Running with NIM

-### Setting up a NVIDIA NIM Endpoint
+### Setting up a NIM Endpoint

-To use these examples with NVIDIA NIM, you need to have a running NIM endpoint with the Meta Llama 3.1 model.
+To use these examples with NIM, you need to have a running NIM endpoint with the Meta Llama 3.1 model.

-1. **NVIDIA NIM Deployment**:
+1. **NIM Deployment**:
    - The examples are configured to use the `meta/llama-3.1-8b-instruct` model
    - For instructions on deploying this model via NIM, see: [Meta Llama 3.1 Deployment Guide](https://build.nvidia.com/meta/llama-3_1-8b-instruct/deploy)
    - The examples expect the NIM endpoint to be available at `http://localhost:8000/v1`